HL7/fhir-patient-correction/input/pagecontent/examples.md

 Bob uses his patient-facing app to import his medical records from Eastside Clinic.
 He notices that he is listed as an everyday smoker, even though he has never smoked.
 Bob uses his patient app to send a message to Eastside Clinic requesting that his smoking status be corrected to show he is not a smoker.

-Eastside Clinic receives Bob's request, but cannot verify his claim - Bob is a new patient and his smoking status was not discussed during her initial visit.
+Eastside Clinic receives Bob's request, but cannot verify his claim - Bob is a new patient and his smoking status was not discussed during his initial visit.

 Eastside Clinic asks Bob for some supporting documentation.
 Bob provides a screenshot of his record from his previous provider, which lists him as a non-smoker.